Background pattern

 • St. John's Wort (Hypericum perforatum), a herbal product used to treat depression and other conditions.

-• phenytoin, carbamazepine, or phenobarbital and other antiepileptic medications used to control seizures.
+• phenytoin, carbamazepine, or phenobarbital, and other antiepileptics used to control seizures.

-You should avoid using these medications during treatment with Everolimus Accord.
-If you are taking any of them, your doctor may prescribe a different medication, or may change your dose of Everolimus Accord.
+These medicines should be avoided during treatment with Everolimus Accord.
+If you are taking any of them, your doctor may prescribe a different medicine or change your dose of Everolimus Accord.

 Taking Everolimus Accord with food and drinks

-Do not take grapefruit or grapefruit juicewhile taking Everolimus Accord.
-It may increase the amount of everolimus in your blood, possibly to a harmful level.
+Do not take grapefruit or grapefruit juice while taking Everolimus Accord.
+It may increase the amount of everolimus in the blood, possibly to a harmful level.

 Pregnancy, breastfeeding, and fertility